Play Date Etiquette 101

 Snack?
 Parents should notify other parents if a child has an allergy, however in terms of what they eat, you need to relinquish control when your child is not with you.
 If it is not going to cause your child pain or sickness, you need to be OK with what your child’s host serves.

 Pet allergies?
-Parents need to be up front about any allergies to pets (as long as it’s a true allergy and not a preference that your child doesn’t play with Fido).
+Parents need to be up front about any allergies to pets, as long as it’s a true allergy (and not a preference that your child doesn’t play with Fido).

-Middle and High School
+Middle and High School Hang Outs

 In middle and high school, use the words “play date” and you can expect an eye roll from your pre-teens and teenagers.
-This age group thinks of their play dates as a “hang out,” and they most likely scheduled their plans with little to no parental involvement.
-The majority of adolescents have cellphones, and have the ability to communicate with one another whenever they please.
-Advantage: It also means you and your child can agree on how and when they should check in with you when they are socializing with friends, whether it is answering all of your calls or checking in at a certain time.
-At this age, children are ready to assume more responsibility, and you ultimately need to trust that you have instilled values and raised them right.
+This age group thinks of their play dates as a “hang out.”
+What’s more they most likely scheduled their plans with little to no parental involvement.
+The majority of adolescents have cellphones and the ability to communicate with one another whenever they please.
+The advantage here is that you and your child can agree on how and when they should check in with you when they are socializing with friends.
+That may mean answering all of your calls or checking in at a certain time.

 The Wild World of Sleepovers

 When it comes to readiness for sleepovers, there isn’t a “right age” that applies to every child.
 A lot of this depends upon your child’s life experiences.
 In the third grade, kids might be excited for their first sleepover and seem ready, but may not be emotionally prepared.
 The best way to learn if your child is ready for a sleepover is to let them go and see what happens.
 Your child might have a blast, or be fine all evening until it’s time for bed — and then start crying and want to come home.
-If this happens, the best thing you can do is to be supportive, go get them, and not make a big deal about the pick-up.
+If this happens, the best thing you can do is to be supportive: go get them and not make a big deal about the pick-up.
 Let them know that you are there for them and that they can try a sleepover again another time.
-For children new to sleepovers, or who want to have one but seem anxious about it, suggest a sleep-under instead!
-The kids get together for the same activities as a sleepover, minus the sleeping!
-Let them stay late, wear their pjs, watch a movie in a sleeping bag, and then go home.

 Tips: